 - Separate the yolks from the egg whites, and store/use the whites for another purpose.

-- Beat the yolks with the honey, sugar, salt and nutmeg in a large mixing bowl until the mixture is smooth (no lumps) and is a light yellow color.
+- Combine yolks with the honey, sugar, salt and nutmeg in a large mixing bowl and beat or use hand mixer until the mixture is smooth (no lumps) and turns a light yellow color.

 - Stir the kefir, cream and half-n-half slowly into the egg mixture.

-- Dispense mixture into glass bottles (three 750ml bottles e.g.) that have tight-fitting bottle caps or use grolsch style swing top lids.
+- Dispense mixture into glass bottles (about two liter-sized or three 750ml bottles e.g.) that have tight-fitting bottle caps or swing top style lids.

 - Be careful when opening-- best to open slowly over the kitchen sink, with the bottle over a bowl to catch any extra that spills over.
 Some pressure may have built up in the bottles.

-- For the best texture, let nog come to room temperature before enjoying.
+- For the best texture, let eggnog warm slightly before enjoying.
+You should notice it getting nice and bubbly!
 It will be better and more unctuous than the richest cappuccino you've ever had.
 (YES, this final step is worth waiting for!)

 The Boozy Version